 His dull and stagnant life is turned on its head when he meets the mysterious soap salesman, Tyler Durden (Brad Pitt).
 In a bid to escape their mundane lives and better yet, oppose and challenge their consumerist society, the two men form an underground fight club.
-It expands into something much bigger, and the Narrator soon finds his life spiralling out of control.
+It expands into something much bigger and the Narrator soon finds his life spiralling out of control.

 As one of my all-time favourite films, there are so many ways Fight Club can be interpreted, which makes it such a fantastic watch.
 One thing is for sure though; this film is not just simply about a couple of guys who start up their own fight club for the sake of it.
 The film is much deeper and innovative than your instincts may tell you.

-With the use of symbolism and black humour, Fight Club voices the dark fantasies, anxieties and desires of the pre-millennium working man.
+With the use of symbolism and black humour, it voices the dark fantasies, anxieties and desires of the pre-millennium working man.
 The Narrator finds himself drawn into a violent and chaotic world, alongside the confident and charming, Tyler.
 Also involved in their escapades is Marla Singer (Helena Bonham Carter), a classic femme fatale, and she finds herself stuck in the middle of the men’s lives.

 Quoted: “The first rule of Fight Club is: you do not talk about Fight Club.
 The second rule of fight club is: You DO NOT talk about Fight Club!”